moldis-group/pople/manual.md

 The input file (pople.inp) can also take advanced options for fine-tuning the input for electronic structure calculations.
 See examples below.

 >> NOTE: The keywords in the input should be in lower cases.
-The corresponding values can be in lower or upper cases.
+The corresponding values can be in all-lower or all-upper cases.

 ```
 method_type = ...